nklabs/libnklabs/doc/nkserialize.md

 * Tables, such as ( name, ssno : "joe", "123-45-6890" : "bill", "111-22-3333" ).
 There is a header row specifying the column names followed by 0 or more data rows.
 The deserialized format of a table is an array of structures.
 Tables are printed so that they can be cut and pasted into spreadsheets.

 nkserialize is schema driven.
 This means that a schema determines which types and fields are expected in the serialized string.
-If you add an extra field to a structure for example, it will be ignored during deserialization.
+This allows for some flexibility for schema migrations:  Extra object members are ignored and missing ones are left with default values.

 The schema is defined in a C header file.
 For example, suppose the C data structure that you want to serialize looks like this: